Raelifin/sumibli/raw/spec.md

 Foreign concepts can be imported into Sumibli by using a "stranger" ("ivla") structure.
 This consists of a "-th" suffix, that is (unlike all other instances of "thux") pronounced unvoiced, followed by some arbitrary sounds.
 Alas, because foreign text can have arbitrary sounds, there is no explicit marker for the end of foreign speech; it's up to the speaker to make it clear that they're speaking Sumibli again.
 When writing, it's customary to include spaces around foreign words to distinguish them.

 An ivla can also be used to quote a Sumibli speaker.
 Like with foreign text, this is marked using an unvoiced "thux".
-It is strongly recommended (but not required) for quoted expressions to explicitly end using "tsh".
+It is strongly recommended (but not required) for quoted expressions to explicitly end using "ch".
 When writing quotes, quote marks are often used (sometimes in combination with whitespace).

 🔝